lawrencerowland/Covid/README.md

 PORTFOLIO
 1. Portfolio needs to track in-house R0 (Reproduction rate) at the same level as revenue, cost and value
-2. Each business decisions can then start to understand each project investment relative to this key new business constraint.
+2. Each business decisions can then start to understand each project investment relative to this key new business constraint (trade-offs)
+3. Portfolio can be analysed to identify the Production Possibilities Frontier, namely how much client benefit can be acheived for a given level of disease transmission risk
+(See the Budish paper in this repository)

 PROGRAMMES
 1. There is likely to be a Business Recovery Programme,